nair0lf32/zer0ne-blog/content/writeups/HackTheBox/Driver/index.md

 After login we see a printer

-In Firmware updates page we can uplaod files (upload Firmware)
+In Firmware updates page we can upload files (upload Firmware)

 As samba open those are probably saved in the shares